jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Knowledge is knowing that a tomato is a fruit.
-Wisdom is knowing not to put it in a fruit salad.
+True friendship multiplies the good in life and divides its evils.
+Strive to have friends, for life without friends is like life on a desert island... to find one real friend in a lifetime is good fortune; to keep him is a blessing.
-- Brian O'Driscoll
+- Baltasar Gracián

-Updated on: [12/23/2021]
+Updated on: [12/24/2021]
 <!-- #quoteEnd -->
 </pre>